rems-project/islaris/sail-riscv/README.md

-# Linking isla-coq proofs to the Sail generated Coq model
+# Linking Islaris proofs to the Sail generated Coq model

-This directory contains some infrastructure to connect isla-coq to the Coq model generated from the RISC-V Sail model.
+This directory contains some infrastructure to connect Islaris to the Coq model generated from the RISC-V Sail model.

 ## Installation